riceissa/computing-notes/vim.md

 ## Why `set nocompatible`

+When Vim detects the presence of a vimrc file, it automatically sets nocompatible.
-I source defaults.vim, so in most situations I don't need to set nocompatible.
+So in most situations I don't need to manually set nocompatible in my vimrc.
 But Debian-based systems use vim-tiny by default, which doesn't have the +eval feature.
-So the line that sources defaults.vim is never run.
+And in such a case, compatible gets set.
 This means that later on in the file, when I use some backslash escapes for line continuation, Vim complains about syntax errors.
 Now, I don't really want to support vim-tiny, as I don't really expect to use it much.
 But I at least don't want my vimrc